Last Updated on

 9. Graphic Card (GPU) Installation

-After installing the storage devices, it’s time to install the graphics card– the heart of every gaming PC.
+After installing the storage devices, it’s time to install the graphics card – the heart of every gaming PC.
+And often the most exciting bit for gamers when you learn how to build a PC.
 When you first take it out from the anti-static bag, place it on a safe, non-metal surface and make sure you do the following:

 Step 1: Locate the PCIe slot on your motherboard that is closest to your CPU.